daloji/UsbDongle/README.md

 * mobile banking money (send and receive)

 #Requirement
-Please use Linux architecture recommended.
-For this moment, you can use only one dongle USB at the same time
+Linux architecture is mandatory.For this moment, you can use only one dongle USB at the same time
 * Windows is not supported right now  .

 This Api  work with the folowing UMTS cards: